 You can filter the data by time, by MAC address and by hostname.
 You can also display results aggregated by domain instead of displaying timeline data.

-Some domains are hidden in output by default - for example advertisements, tracking, CDNs, OCSPs, browser service domains, which makes the output hard to read.
+Some domains are hidden in output by default - for example, advertisements, tracking, CDNs, OCSPs, browser service domains, which makes the output hard to read.
 You can show all records using the option –no-filter.
 The lists of filtered domains is in

 ?This can happen in case of failed connection or unrecognized protocol.
-In those cases you can still get some idea about it from the destination port.
+In those cases, you can still get some idea about it from the destination port.

-PaKon is better at recognizing actual hostnames of the flows, which should correspond to actual name perceived by user.
+PaKon is better at recognizing actual hostnames of the flows, which should correspond to actual name perceived by a user.
 Majordomo just does reverse lookup, whereas PaKon uses names from DNS/app-layer.
-Additionally, Majordomo aggregates data much more drastically and it doesn't preserve time, so it's not possible to see the time-line of activity.
+Additionally, Majordomo aggregates data much more drastically and it doesn't preserve time, so it's not possible to see the timeline of activity.